When you’re far away from home yet you are yearning for a taste of Malaysia, what do you do?

 Anyway, I prepared the white fish and aubergines per the instructions and eagerly opened the pack for the magic “instant sauce”.

-If you are alarmed at the sight of this brownish sauce, please note that assam pedas is made up of assam (tamarind paste, which is originally brown) and would have coloured the pounded herbs and vegetables.
+If you are alarmed at the sight of this sauce, please note that assam pedas is made up of assam (tamarind paste, which is originally brown) and would have colored the pounded herbs and vegetables.

 As you can see – the resulting “steamed Portuguese-style fish” did not look like the photo in the pack of instant sauce.

 Taste-wise, the A1 instant sauce was quite delicious.
 I believe that I should boil or stir-fry the aubergine, and then add the paste to the lot in a casserole to steam in a wok.